-Windmills of South Africa
+Windmills of South Africa 🌍

 It doesn't take long during a trip to South Africa to realize that wind is an abundant resource in the area.
-As you drive along you pass loads of metal windpumps, whirring away merrily in the breeze.
+As you drive along you pass lots of metal windpumps, whirring away merrily in the breeze.
 These were installed in their hundreds of thousands, and continue to work with little or no maintenance years later (as indeed they were designed to do).

 Alexandra Institution, Maitland, Cape Town (#za3)